Ceramic Studies

 Fig. 18 Building CD, room 3.6, LM IIIA2 occupation horizon© Sissi Project

-Fig. 19 Building CD, room 4.15, LM IIIB middle floor deposit© Sissi Project
+Fig. 19 Building CD, room 4.15, LM IIIB early floor deposit© Sissi Project

-Fig. 20 Building CD, room 4.9, LM IIIB middle floor deposit© Sissi Project
+Fig. 20 Building CD, room 4.9, LM IIIB early floor deposit© Sissi Project

-Fig. 21 Open area between Buildings CD and E, Pit 87, LM IIIB middle fill© Sissi Project
+Fig. 21 Open area between Buildings CD and E, Pit 87, LM IIIB early fill © Sissi Project

 Late Minoan IIIB advanced

-Following this main LM IIIB occupation horizon which ended in mid-LM IIIB or a bit later, a brief reoccupation of Building CD at a slightly later stage within the same phase is suggested.
-Although no stratigraphically consecutive LM IIIB layers have been identified, a reoccupation – most probably after some hiatus – is indicated by the discovery of several blocked doors of rooms that comprised abandonment deposits of the previous phase.
-Cleaning operations and reoccupation during a later stage of LM IIIB seem then to have happened only in a few internal spaces, including rooms 3.3, 3.6, 3.8, 3.9, 3.10, and possibly large halls 3.1 and 4.11 as well.
-Further study of the stratigraphical, architectural and ceramic data is certainly needed to reinforce this hypothesis but a preliminary presentation of the pottery can be proposed.
-The pottery from the primary deposits collected in some rooms includes several vessels for which the best parallels date to an advanced stage of LM IIIB – that is, in the second half of the 13th c.
-BC.
+A major rebuilding episode took place at Sissi in LM IIIB advanced.
+The main complex is now concentrated in the north area of the hilltop, in Building CD, while Building E was abandoned.
+Important deposits of broken but complete LM IIIB ceramic vessels of various kinds have been found in several rooms.
+Although no stratigraphically consecutive LM IIIB layers have been identified, this late reoccupation is indicated by the discovery of several blocked doors of rooms that comprised abandonment deposits of the previous phase.
+The pottery deposits include several vessels for which the best parallels date to an advanced stage of LM IIIB – that is, in the second half and even a final stage of the 13th c.
+BCE.
 Moreover, these vessels often represent entirely new shapes at the site, as far as we can compare them with contexts currently linked to the previous LM IIIB phase.
-The floor deposits excavated in rooms 3.3 and 3.8, with the latter being a shrine (Gaignerot-Driessen 2011: 89-92), are currently related to this LM IIIB advanced and last occupation horizon at Sissi, which is, in particular, illustrated by a panel-patterned decorated krater, a cylinder-necked jug and a wide flat-based stirrup jar.
+The floor deposits excavated in Rooms 3.3 and 3.8, with the latter being a shrine (Gaignerot-Driessen 2011: 89-92), are for example related to this LM IIIB advanced and last occupation horizon at Sissi, with a panel-patterned decorated krater, a cylinder-necked jug and a wide flat-based stirrup jar.

 Fig. 22 Building CD, room 3.3.
 LM IIIB advanced reoccupation; panel-patterned decorated krater; cylinder-necked jug; large shallow bowl© Sissi Project

 Fig. 23 Building CD, Room 3.8.
-LM IIIB advanced reoccupation; conical bowl; snake tube; snakeless tube; transport stirrup jar; non-local closed shape; jug; wide flat-based stirrup jar© Sissi Project
+LM IIIB advanced reoccupation; conical bowl; snake tube; snakeless tube; transport stirrup jar; non-local closed shape; non-local amphora; jug; wide flat-based stirrup jar © Sissi Project

 Fig. 24 Building CD, Room 3.6.
 LM IIIB advanced footed cup; bell bowl; wide flat-based trefoil-mouthed jug; pyxis; miniature stirrup jar; huge tripod cooking pots © Sissi Project

-Eventually, it will be particularly interesting to compare this LM IIIB late ceramic horizon at Sissi with the earliest pottery assemblages collected in the framework of the survey and new programme of excavations conducted on the nearby reliefs of the Anavlochos (EFA excavations, dir.
+Eventually, it will be particularly interesting to compare this LM IIIB late ceramic horizon at Sissi with the earliest pottery assemblages collected in the framework of the survey and excavations programme conducted on the nearby reliefs of the Anavlochos (EFA excavations, dir.
 F. Gaignerot-Driessen).

 Some isolated ceramic sherds found in the court area of the Ceremonial Building on the east slope suggest more or less limited later activities on the hill, later than the widespread desertion at the end of LM IIIB, such as a krater body fragment which looks LM IIIC, one or two pieces of Archaic and Hellenistic vases, and fragments of Late Antique or Early Byzantine vases.